inexorgame-obsolete/wiki-mirror/Logging.md

 ## Motivation

 Logging is an important requirement for software nowadays.
+Inexor is now able to log to multiple loggers, which writes to multiple targets (called sinks) with a customizable logging format.
+The advantage is the flexibility of the new logging system.
+Please notice that logoutf and conoutf have been replaced by the logging system (see Usage below).

 * Log levels
  * Debug